 We note that over the last twelve months, there has been significant media and public interest in foreign government investors acquiring interests in key infrastructure projects in Australia.
-So far, all of these transactions have been approved although FIRB has imposed additional conditions on a case-by-case basis.
+So far, the Australian Government has not created any separate screening regime for "key infrastructure projects", although FIRB has imposed additional conditions on a case-by-case basis.
 For example, foreign government investors from a single country bidding in the NSW Transgrid privatisation were not allowed to acquire more than a 50% interest in the project.